 }

 Now, the usage of the set is as always.
-All allocation is done by our pool.
+Our pool does all allocation.

 Internally adjustment of the pool allocation

-As I previously mentioned a pool request a big memory block and divides it into small pieces.
+As I previously mentioned, a pool request a big memory block and divides it into small pieces.
 By default, it uses memory::heap_allocator for that.
-This is a RawAllocator that delegates its task to OS-specific functions such as HeapAlloc() on Windows.
+This RawAllocator delegates its task to OS-specific functions such as HeapAlloc() on Windows.

 But you can use template arguments to adjust the internal allocator.

-One combination of allocators is quite useful.
-For example, we want to have a std::vector that is totally located on the stack instead of the heap.
+One combination of allocators is quite helpful.
+For example, we want to have a std::vector that is located on the stack instead of the heap.

 That is simple: We use a std::array or a C array.

-But how does it look like if we want to have a std::set on the stack?
+But what does it look like if we want to have a std::set on the stack?

 #include <set>